• Skip to primary navigation

 All designated Eastern Cup races are officially scored by U.S. Ski & Snowboard to the National Ranking List (NRL), usually by no later than the Thursday after the race weekend.
 NENSA updates the JRL lists as soon as possible.
 Athletes with U.S. Ski & Snowboard General Memberships are not scored to the US Ski & Snowboard NRL, however all competitors at any EC will be scored to the NENSA Junior Ranking List.
 All competitors are listed in results.

 To determine the overall Eastern Cup Champions (the Gallagher Cup winners) at the end of the season (one male/one female) – the best 7 of 8 (EC) of the Eastern Cup races are scored to determine the overall winners.
-If calendars are reduced, the “best” number will reduce as does the number of cancelled events.
+If calendars are reduced, the “best” number will reduce: If 7 or 8 races are held, 4 are scored, if 5 or 6 races are held, 3 are scored, if 3 or 4 races are held, 2 are scored.

 7. US Ski & Snowboard Nordic Competition Guide